Carlosaj18/Love-Language-App/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Search for your document
+- [x] Find your Love Language
-- [x] Add it to your templates
+- [x] Add your Love Ones in your Favorites
-- [ ] Download the document
+- [ ] Click in their Love Language and get some Ideas
-- [ ] Use the document based on your needs
+- [ ] Learn how to connect with them.
-- [ ] All your documents will be save in your central repository

-See the [open issues](https://github.com/Carlosaj18/Legal-App-/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Carlosaj18/Love-Language-App-/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>